Do or die for some 2020 Dems in Round 2 of debates; Trump-Cummings feud reignites Dem leadership debate

 The Democratic presidential debates, Round 2 -- let the survival of the fittest begin

 The second round of the Democratic 2020 presidential primary debates will begin tonight in Detroit at 8 p.m.
 ET.
 Twenty candidates will take the stage over the course of two nights - 10 on Tuesday and 10 on Wednesday.
-Many candidates, will be fighting for the spotlight and looking for a breakout moment to make them stand out.
+Many candidates will be fighting for the spotlight and looking for a breakout moment to make them stand out.
 For some struggling candidates, it may be their last chance to save their campaigns.
 Some will look to make up for disappointing performances in the first round of the debates and look to gain some momentum.

 The candidates appearing on the stage the tonight will include the following: Marianne Williamson; Ohio Rep. Tim Ryan; Minnesota Sen. Amy Klobuchar; South Bend Mayor Pete Buttigieg; Vermont Sen. Bernie Sanders; Massachusetts Sen. Elizabeth Warren; former Texas Rep. Beto O'Rourke; former Colorado Gov. John Hickenlooper; former Maryland Rep. John Delaney; and Montana Gov. Steve Bullock.
 Sanders and Warren will be at the center of the stage.